-If you would like to discover more about the Phoenicians than what is covered in this article, the book Phoenician Secrets is recommended.
+If you would like to discover more about the Phoenicians than what is covered in this article, the book Phoenicians: Lebanon’s Epic Heritage is recommended.
 It is deeply researched but also a highly readable exploration.

 Going beyond the few traditionally-cited facts, this authoritative work also draws from interviews with leading archaeologists and historians on-site in the lands and islands where the Phoenicians lived and left clues regarding their secretive society.

-You can take a look inside the book on Amazon.
+You can take a look inside the book.
 See the first pages here.

 Addressing a closely related issue important to peace, the question is asked, “How many times did the Phoenicians in the Levant raise an army and march off to fight in a foreign land?”
 After thirty years of reading all available sources, I have found this somewhat surprising answer: they apparently never did it.